Preparing your incubator for lockdown.

-Firstly: What does "lockdown" mean?
+Firstly: What does "chicken egg incubator lockdown" mean?

 The eggs are not turned or candled again and the incubator is left with its lid closed until after the chicks have hatched.